VanOns/laraberg/README.md

 # Configuration

-When initializing the editor there are a number of configuration options we can provide using a second optional parameter in the initialize function.
+When initializing the editor there are a number of configuration options you can provide.
+This is still a work in progress!

 ## Styling